digi-brains/ya-router/README.md

 1. You are, through your server or document root config file, directing all traffic through a single entry point; such as `index.php`.

 2. You have a directory structure for your view files that reflects your information arcitecture.
-[See 1](#allviews)
+[1](#allviews)